This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 - Best Mashed Potatoes

-- Best Ever Italian Stuffing
+- Italian Stuffing

-Don’t forget to pin this recipe to your favorite Pinterest board for later.
+Pin this recipe to your favorite Pinterest board for later.

 Maple Glazed Turkey